2022 Year in Review

-The Borough had a successful year operationally across all Departments.
-Administratively, the Borough successfully defended the Borough’s Zoning Ordinance, ensuring the Borough remains the quiet rural residential community valued by it’s residents.
-The Borough’s Historic Architectural Review Board (HARB) issued thirty-three Certificates of Appropriateness for projects ranging from roof replacement to new home construction – all reviewed to ensure the preservation of the character of Sewickley Heights.
-Additionally, the HARB applied for participation in the Certified Local Government program to the Pennsylvania State Historic Preservation Office, which enhances the Borough’s opportunities to receive grant funding for historic preservation projects.
+The Borough continued to take positive steps forward in 2022 across all Departments.
+The Borough’s Historic Architectural Review Board (HARB) issued eighteen Certificates of Appropriateness for projects ranging from roof replacement to new accessory structure construction – all reviewed to ensure the preservation of the character of Sewickley Heights.
+Additionally, the HARB was awarded Certified Local Government status through the Pennsylvania State Historic Preservation Office, which enhances the Borough’s opportunities to receive grant funding for historic preservation projects across the Borough.

 Nathan A. Briggs